illus1um/weather_map/README.md

 The map will zoom in to the selected city, and a popup will display detailed weather information.

 The weather information includes temperature, feels-like temperature, humidity, pressure, wind speed, country code and timezone details.

+Also, you can check the history of your inputted cities.

+If you want to redirect to the Admin panel, then you need to login as:
+username: meyrambek
+password: meyrambek

   ## Detailed information about used API's
 1. Mapbox API